 Here’s the recipe: Berry Cobbler

 Kids are often much more capable (and willing) to help in the kitchen than we give them credit for!
-While there has definitely been a learning curve, I’m very grateful that I let my kids start helping more in the kitchen and I’d encourage you to give it a try too!
+While there has definitely been a learning curve (sped up quite a bit after they took this course), I’m very grateful that I let my kids start helping more in the kitchen and I’d encourage you to give it a try too!
+If you’re feeling brave, here’s some additional easy recipes that your kids can help out with.